chrisgillison/adapt-imagegrid/README.md

 ![imagegrid](https://raw.githubusercontent.com/chrisgillison/shared-assets/master/imagegrid.gif)

+## Installation
+This plugin must be installed manually.

 ## Settings Overview

 The attributes listed below are used in *components.json* to configure **Imagegrid**, and are properly formatted as JSON in [*example.json*](https://github.com/chrisgillison/adapt-imagegrid/blob/master/example.json).